l00ptr/digicert_toolbox/README.md

 Digicert ToolBox
 ================

-Digicert toolbox to automaticly generate and submit CSR
+Digicert toolbox provides a few scripts to manage the certificates lifecycle

 Done and Ok:
+ - Certificate download script (once the certificate validated we can download it with the download_cert.py script)
  - generate private key
  - generate CSR (with and without SANS)
  - submit CSR to digicert